saliormoon/Cookbook/recipes/CompilingUnderWindows.md

     https://github.com/triAGENS/ArangoDB.git

-and copy the `WindowsLibraries` folder into this directory `ArangoDB`.
+and copy the previously created `WindowsLibraries` folder into this directory `ArangoDB`.

 Next you need to build Google's V8 version, that is part of ArangoDB.
 This version contains V8 and ICU.
 Switch into the directory